-Visitors to the school
+Visitors to the school/college

 The premises provide a safe learning environment with secure access.
-This process incudes ensuring all visitors are suitable and are checked and monitored as appropriate.
-See school Visitors Policy and DSCB Access to Schools by Staff from Other Agencies Briefing Note.
+This process includes ensuring all visitors are suitable and are checked and monitored as appropriate.
+See school/college Visitors Policy and DDSCP Access to Schools by Staff from Other Agencies Briefing Note.

-7. What staff should do when they have concerns about another staff member (including volunteers)
+7. What staff should do when they have concerns about another staff member (including supply staff and volunteers)

 Safe recruitment practices are vital whenever someone is recruited to work with children however this is not the end of the matter.
-Hardwick Primary School is a safe environment for the majority of children and the majority of people who work with children have their safety and welfare at heart.
-Everyone in the school should be mindful that some individuals seek access to children in order to abuse them and that the nature of abuse means that children often don't disclose.
+Schools are safe environments for the majority of children and the majority of people who work with children have their safety and welfare at heart.
+Everyone in the setting should be mindful that some individuals seek access to children in order to abuse them and that the nature of abuse means that children often don't disclose.
 It is crucial that everyone is aware of these issues, and the need to adopt ways of working and appropriate practice to help reduce allegations.
 It is also important that everyone is able to raise concerns about what seems to be poor or unsafe practice by colleagues.
 These concerns and concerns expressed by children, parents and others are listened to and taken seriously.
 Where appropriate, action is taken in accordance with procedures for dealing with allegations against staff.

-It is essential that any allegation against a teacher or other member of staff, or volunteer is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.
+It is essential that any allegation against a teacher or other member of staff, or supply staff and volunteers is dealt with quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is subject to the allegation.

-Where an allegation is made against the Executive Headteacher, Head of School, a teacher or member of staff (including volunteers) that they have:
+Where an allegation is made against the Executive Head, Head of School, a teacher or member of staff (including supply staff and volunteers) that they have:

-- Behaved in a way that has harmed a child, or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates they would pose a risk of harm if they work regularly or closely with children.
+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-Hardwick Primary School will always comply with the DSCBs Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.
+Hardwick Primary School will ensure all allegations, including those against supply staff, will be dealt with properly and we will always comply with the DDSCP Safeguarding Children Procedures; Allegations against Staff, Carers and Volunteers.